harukafujii13/team-member-management-app/README.md

 - `PORT`: The port on which the server should listen.
 (8000)
 - `FRONTEND_URL`: The URL of the frontend application. (http://localhost:5173)

-Add your connection string in postgresql
+Add your connection string from postgresql.

 - `DB_HOST`
 - `DB_USER`